 It’s not an easiest thing to do.
 Sure there is software out there that can automate some of the process, but many times, software can’t take the place of a real human being identifying whether certain followers are in fact relevant.
 You have to get in there and look around yourself.
 Don’t get me wrong, I have irrelevant or spam account followers just like everyone else.
 I thought it was great that Twitter did a purge of spam accounts a few weeks back.
 Saves users quite a bit of time having to go through it.
 I would imagine most would not as your Twitter following is a badge of honor for most people.

-But I say quality reigns supreme.
+But I have to say quality assurance software is the best option for your business.
 The fact is effective social networking and community building is more about building meaningful, useful conversations and relationships with those that are interested in what you have to offer or say.
 It’s not a get rich quick scheme.
 It takes time, persistence, knowledge and dedication to building these communities up, and the rewards can be tremendous.

 So what do you think?